shuji-oh/similarity_CAN_IDS/README.md

 similarity_CAN_IDS
 ====

-### Overview
+## Overview

-similarity_CAN_IDS is State-of-the-art intrusion detection method agaist DoS attack on CAN.
+similarity_CAN_IDS is State-of-the-art DoS attacks detection method on CAN bus.

-"Fast Detection Method Based on Similarity of Sliding Windows against DoS Attack on In-vehicle Network"
+Shuji Ohira et al. "DoS Attacks Fast Detection Method Based on Similarity of Sliding Windows on In-vehicle Network"

 ## Description

+The entropy_CAN_IDS (Conventional method) cannot detect an entropy-manipulated attack in which an adversary adjusts the entropy of a DoS attack to a normal value.
+Thus, we proposed the similarity_CAN_IDS that is State-of-the-art DoS attacks detection method on CAN bus.
+The proposed method use not entropy but similarity to detect intrusion detection.

 ## Directory Structure